-Once the finished review letter is signed by the Deputy Director, DMSSA, enters the NRC review date into the enclosed State Regulation Status (SRS) Data Sheet for the amendments reviewed and enters the review results into the RATS database.
+Once the finished review letter is signed by the Deputy Director, MSTR, enters the NRC review date into the SRS Data Sheet for the amendments reviewed.

-Transmits a copy of the final letter to the State with the results of the NRC review and closes the action in the tracking system.
-Updates ADAMS to reflect the final package changes.
+Transmits a copy of the final letter to the State with the results of the NRC review.
+Updates ADAMS to reflect the final package changes and revises the ADAMS Master SRS Data Sheet for each State

 Reviewer Assignment

-1. The Deputy Director (or designee) will normally assign review of a regulation to the Regional State Agreement Officer (RSAO).
-If the RSAO is not available or able to meet the projected due date because of competing priority work assignments, the Deputy Director (or designee) will assign the review to other FSME staff or evaluate the use of contractor assistance.
+1. The ASPB Branch Chief will normally assign review of a regulation to the RSAO.
+If the RSAO is not available or able to meet the projected due date because of competing priority work assignments, the ASPB Branch Chief will assign the review to other MSTR staff or evaluate the use of contractor assistance.
 Reviews will normally be assigned within three days of receipt of a complete State package by Deputy Director (or designee).
 Reviews are generally to be completed within two weeks but allowances will be made for large regulation packages or scheduling conflicts.

 D. The Reviewer

-1. Conducts a comparison of the State's regulation with the equivalent NRC regulation to determine if the State's regulation is compatible.
+1. Conducts a comparison of the State's regulation with the equivalent NRC regulation to determine if the State's regulation is compatible and addresses the health and safety program elements.
 Differences that are identified, which either significantly change or affect the intent of the regulation, should be analyzed further and a determination made whether the regulation meets (or does not meet) the compatibility or health and safety objective of the equivalent NRC regulation.
-Guidance to assist the reviewer in determining when a difference is significant and should be included as a comment on the State's regulation can be found in Appendix B of this document, Management Directive 5.9 and FSME Procedure SA-200.
+Guidance to assist the reviewer in determining when a difference is significant and should be included as a comment on the State's regulation can be found in Appendix B of this document, Management Directive 5.9, Adequacy and Compatibility of Agreement State Programs, and NMSS Procedure SA-200.

-2. Prepares a review summary sheetto document the review, showing all areas where the State regulation differs from the NRC regulations and documenting the reviewer’s reasoning for generating or not generating a comment on the difference.
-An example review summary sheet is shown in Appendix C. This summary sheet shall be provided to OGC to expedite their review.
+2. Prepares the review summary sheet(s) and/or comment resolution document to document the review, showing all areas where the State regulation differs from the NRC regulations and documenting the reviewer’s reasoning for generating or not generating a comment on the difference.
+The comment resolution document shows if the State has addressed any outstanding comments, includes the section where the State addresses the comment and is documents in the same fashion as the review summary sheet(s) whether there is a need for a further comment.
+An example review summary sheet document is provided in Appendix C. The individual review summary sheets associated with the specific RATS IDs can be found on the Regulation Toolbox on the NMSS website.
+A sample comment resolution document is provided in Appendix D. These reviewer summary sheets and/or comment resolution document shall be provided to OGC to expedite their review.

 3. Limits review to those portions of a State's regulation that are being added or amended by the State's rulemaking action and identified in the transmittal letter.
-The reviewer should also limit review to those parts or sections of the regulation that are either required for compatibility or health and safety, as set out in FSME Procedure SA-200 (i.e., Categories A, B, and C or H&S).
+The reviewer should also limit review to those parts or sections of the regulation that are either required for compatibility or health and safety, as set out in NMSS Procedure SA-200 (i.e., Categories A, B, and C or H&S).